RafaelGCruvinel/ElectricMachineLearning/README.md

-# EletricMachineLearning
+# ElectricMachineLearning

-This project is a website to help teaching Eletric Machine Works easily.
+This project is a website to help teaching Electric Machine Works easily.
 It's a final graduation project from the Unicamp University, developed by Rafael Gonsalves Cruvinel with the imprecindive assistence of Danielle Cristina Soldera.

 ## Technology